For each

 Related math problems and questions:

-- Equivalent expression
+- Numeric expression product

 This is an algebra problem.
 Let n represent an unknown number and write the following expressions: 1.
 4 times the sum of 7 and the number x 2.
 4 times 7 plus the number x 3.
 7 less than the product of 4 and the number x 4.
-7 times the quantity 4 more than
+7 times the quantity 4 more than - Expression writing forms

 We have three series of products.
 We select one product for quality control.
-Determine the probability of finding a low-quality product if the first batch contains 2/3, the second batch 7/9, and the third batch 3/4 quality products.
+Determine the probability of finding a low-quality product if the first batch contains 2/3, the second batch 7/9, and the third batch 3/4 quality products. - The library

 A certain number of people agreed to contribute equally to buy books worth $12000 for a school library.
 Five people pulled out, so others agreed to contribute an extra $100 each.
 Their contribution enabled them to buy books worth $ 2000 more than they ori